 The Contractor shall support operations of the IHAWP and Dental Wellness Plan including but not limited to:

+Process Member medical exemptions to include but not limited to:

+Mail Medically Exempt Member Survey upon request;

+Receive and process Medically Exempt Member Survey responses by telephone, mail, or fax, in accordance with Agency guidelines; and

+Receive and process Medically Exempt Attestation and Referral Forms submitted by telephone, email, fax, or mail, in accordance with Agency guidelines.

-Administer the Agency-approved health risk assessment (HRA) and dental health risk assessment for applicable IHAWP and Dental Wellness Members.
+Administer the Agency-approved health risk assessment (HRA) for applicable IHAWP Members.

 Provide multiple mechanisms for Members to complete the HRA, including, but not limited to phone, mail, email, or fax.